Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Interpretability of D ep AD Algorithms

-One advantage of the DepAD framework is its ability to provide a meaningful explanation of why an object is identified as an anomaly, which is critical to understand the reported anomalies and the data itself.
-In this section, we first describe how to utilize the outputs of a DepAD method to interpret an identified anomaly.
-Then we illustrate this using an example.
+The DepAD framework offers a significant advantage in providing meaningful explanations for identified anomalies, which plays a crucial role in understanding both the reported anomalies and the underlying data.
+In this section, we outline the process of interpreting an anomaly detected by a DepAD algorithm and demonstrate this through an illustrative example.

-When interpreting an anomaly, we first identify variables with large deviations by examining the difference between its observed value and expected value.
-The larger the deviation is, the more the variable contributes to the anomaly.
-Additionally, by comparing the normal dependency pattern between a variable and its relevant variables with the observed dependency patterns, we can gain an understanding of how the anomaly is different from the normal behaviors.
-Here, the normal dependency is represented by an expected value of a variable given the values of its relevant variables.
-The observed value of a variable and the values of its relevant variables is the observed pattern.
+To interpret an anomaly detected by DepAD, we begin by identifying variables with substantial dependency deviations.
+This is achieved by comparing the observed values of variables with their corresponding expected values.
+A larger deviation indicates a higher contribution of that variable to the anomaly.
+Furthermore, we gain insights into how the anomaly differs from normal behaviors by contrasting the observed dependency pattern with the normal dependency pattern between a variable and its relevant variables.
+The normal dependency pattern is represented by the expected value of a variable given the values of its relevant variables, while the observed value of the variable along with the values of its relevant variables constitutes the observed pattern.
+This comparison facilitates a comprehensive understanding of the anomaly's characteristics and the factors contributing to its detection.

-In the following, we use the Zoo dataset (which was used in Example \ref{exmp:Zoo} in Section \ref{sec:introduction}) to illustrate how to interpret the anomalies found.
-The dataset contains information about 101 animals, each of which is described by 16 features.
-The DepAD method, FBED-CART-PS, is applied to the dataset and the top-10 identified anomalies were presented in Figure \ref{fig:zoo lopad}.
-In the illustration, we show how to interpret the top-3 anomalies.
+For example, as shown in Figure \ref{fig:interpret}, in the dataset used in Example \ref{emp:obesity}, a person $ a $ has been identified as an anomaly by a DepAD method.
+From the dependency learned by the DepAD method, given a height of 160cm, the expected weight is 64kg.
+The normal pattern here is \textit{height=160cm $ \rightarrow $ weight=64kg}.
+Person $ a $ has a height of 160cm and a weight of 110kg.
+The observed pattern is \textit{height=160cm $\rightarrow$ weight=110kg}.
+The dependency deviation here is 110 - 64 = 56 kg.
+Then, the normal pattern, observed pattern and the dependency deviation can be used to explain why a is identified as an anomaly.
+In this case, we can see that $ a $ is flagged as an anomaly because he has a much larger weight than most people with the same height.